mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

   }
 }
 ```
-* 1: Cannot be accessed because it is out of scope
+* 1: Cannot be accessed as it is out of scope
-* 2: Protected cannot be called from the instance
+* 2: protected cannot be called from an instance

 :::info
 **Differences between TypeScript and Java**
 * TypeScript
   * If the scope is unspecified, it is treated as public
-  * Range of protected: Accessible only within the same class and subclasses
+  * Range of protected: Can only be accessed within the same class and subclasses
 * Java
   * If the scope is unspecified, it becomes package private
-  * Range of protected: Accessible only within the same package and subclasses
+  * Range of protected: Can only be accessed within the same package and subclasses
 :::